 What Happens Following a Report?

-BERT thoroughly reviews each report and reaches out to any affected person(s) and alleged offenders when known.
+BERT thoroughly reviews each report and reaches out to any affected person(s) and other involved parties.
 Resources, support, and educational interventions are primary response steps.
-The response team meets weekly and as needed for emergencies.
+The response team meets bi-weekly and as needed for emergencies.

 BERT is not responsible for investigating or adjudicating alleged incidents of bias or hate crimes.
-However, the Office of Public Safety will forward results of their investigations to the Dean of Students Office for determination of disciplinary hearings and action where warranted.
-When there is a potential hate crime, local law enforcement handles investigations in cooperation with Office of Public Safety.
+However, the Office of Campus Safety will forward results of their investigations to the Office of Community Standards and Values for determination of disciplinary hearings and action where warranted.
+When there is a potential hate crime, local law enforcement handles investigations in cooperation with Office of Campus Safety.

 How is Privacy Protected?